 (A) use the procedures in 40 CFR 75.33 through 75.37 to supply the missing data; or

-(B) document that the combustion source or process equipment and the control device were being properly operated (acceptable operating and maintenance procedures are being used, such as, compliance with permit conditions, operating and maintenance procedures, and preventative maintenance program, and monitoring results and compliance history) when the monitoring measurements were missing.
+(B) document that the combustion source or process equipment and the control device were being properly operated and acceptable operating and maintenance procedures were used when the monitoring measurements were missing.
+This includes compliance with permit conditions and preventive maintenance programs.

 (f) Quality assurance for continuous emissions monitors.